microsoft/ApplicationInsights-Ruby/README.md

 ## Requirements ##

-Ruby 1.9.3 is currently supported by this gem.
+Ruby 1.9.3 and above are currently supported by this gem.

 ## Installation ##